HathorNetwork/rfcs/projects/feature-activation/0001-feature-activation.md

 ### Dealing with reorgs

-When a reorg happens, recomputation of states may be necessary.
+When a reorg happens, re-computation of states may be necessary.
 The cache must be updated for every cached block that participated in the reorg.

 ### Mempool